 16. Western Ringtail Possums

 The western possum is scientifically known as Pseudocheirus occidentalis.
 This possum is commonly found in Western Australia.
 It is a mid-sized animal weighing around 700grams for an adult.
-It has a long tail with around 30 cm which is strongly prehensile to help to forage more effectively.
+It has a long tail of around 30 cm, which is strongly prehensile to help to forage more effectively.

 Are opossum and possum the same thing?

 Many people are confused.
 Some think that the latter is just a shortened and silenced-o version of the first.

 But no. These two animals are totally different, although both are marsupials.

 Opossums are found in North America, while possums live in Australia and some other countries.
 Australian possums are more closely related to kangaroos which are also very common and popular in the country.